 The grant covers the provision of expert advice on the repair and energy upgrade of vacant traditional houses.
-Any reuse proposal should respect the character and integrity of the original building, in particular taking into account the building layout and survival of historic features.
-It does not cover costs associated with the design and specification of new-build additions.
+Proposals for reuse should build on the character and integrity of the original building, in particular taking into account the building layout and survival of historic features.
+The grant does not cover costs associated with the design and specification of new-build extensions.
 Note: Not all conservation professionals will have energy-modelling skills so engagement of additional conservation expertise may form part of the report recommendations.